nuster1128/MPR/README.md

 # Explicit v.s.
 Implicit Memory: Exploring Multi-hop Complex Reasoning Over Personalized Information

 ## Introduction
-Memory serves as a crucial component for achieving agent personalization, responsible for storing and utilizing personalized information of users.
-While previous research has proposed memory approaches to enhance personalization, they typically focus on user alignment or single-hop question answering, overlooking the importance of multi-hop personalized reasoning.
-In real-world applications, complex tasks often require integrating multiple pieces of user information through multi-hop reasoning, which poses significant challenges for current memory mechanisms.
-To address this gap, we propose the multi-hop personalized reasoning task to investigate different memory mechanisms in multi-hop reasoning on personalized information.
+In large language model-based agents, memory serves as a critical capability for achieving personalization by storing and utilizing users' information.
+Although some previous studies have adopted memory to implement user personalization, they typically focus on preference alignment and simple question-answering.
+However, in the real world, complex tasks often require multi-hop reasoning on a large amount of user information, which poses significant challenges for current memory approaches.
+To address this limitation, we propose the multi-hop personalized reasoning task to explore how different memory mechanisms perform in multi-hop reasoning over personalized information.
 We explicitly define this task and construct a dataset along with a unified evaluation framework.
-We implement various explicit and implicit memory methods to conduct comprehensive experiments.
-We explore their performance on this task from multiple perspectives and analyze their advantages and limitations.
-We further explore hybrid approaches that combine both paradigms and propose the HybridMem method to address their limitations.
-We demonstrate the effectiveness of our proposed model through experiments.
+Then, we implement various explicit and implicit memory methods and conduct comprehensive experiments.
+We evaluate their performance on this task from multiple perspectives and analyze their strengths and weaknesses.
+Besides, we explore hybrid approaches that combine both paradigms and propose the HybridMem method to address their limitations.
+We demonstrate the effectiveness of our proposed model through extensive experiments.

 ![Introduction](assets/figure1.png)

 ## Major Contributions
-- We identify and analyze MPR tasks, highlighting their unique challenges for agent memory compare with previous works.
+- We identify the MPR tasks, highlighting their unique challenges for agent memory compared to previous works.
-- We formally define MPR tasks and construct a new dataset with a unified evaluation framework for systematically exploring different memory methods under MPR tasks.
+- We formally define MPR tasks and construct a new dataset with a unified evaluation framework for systematically exploring different memory methods on MPR tasks.
 - We conduct comprehensive experiments on explicit, implicit, and hybrid memory approaches, presenting key findings and proposing a new hybrid memory method for long-hop reasoning tasks.

 ![Pipeline](assets/figure2.png)